apache/rya/extras/rya.manual/src/site/markdown/pcj-updater.md

 The RYA PCJ Updater Fluo App jar is in a special uber jar that contains a subset of dependencies.
-This jar is represented by the maven coordinate `org.apache.rya:rya.pcj.fluo.app:3.2.11-incubating:fluo-app` and when Rya is built from source, it can be found here:
+This jar is represented by the maven coordinate `org.apache.rya:rya.pcj.fluo.app:<version>:fluo-app` and when Rya is built from source, it can be found here:
-`rya/extras/rya.pcj.fluo/pcj.fluo.app/target/rya.pcj.fluo.app-3.2.11-incubating-fluo-app.jar`.
+`rya/extras/rya.pcj.fluo/pcj.fluo.app/target/rya.pcj.fluo.app-<version>-fluo-app.jar`.

 The Rya fluo-app jar needs to be copied to Fluo here:
-`fluo-1.0.0-incubating/apps/rya_pcj_updater/lib/rya.pcj.fluo.app-3.2.11-incubating-fluo-app.jar`
+`fluo-1.0.0-incubating/apps/rya_pcj_updater/lib/rya.pcj.fluo.app-<version>-fluo-app.jar`

 ### 6. Initialize the Rya PCJ Updater Fluo App